 This is an online course with all assignments and exams completed on our Canvas website.
 To succeed in this course, you must regularly use a computer with Internet access.
-If you don't have a home computer with Internet access, and you live close to campus, an open computer lab is available in N250 to all BC credit students.
+If you don't have a home computer with Internet access, and you live close to campus, you can access the location and times of computer labs by following the link below.